Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

-where $P^m(x,k+q-j')$ refers to the probability of an individual $x$ mutated to an individual with distance $(k+q-j')$ by using $q$-bit mutation, the left term of the minus is based on considering the distance $d_y$ of each solution in $X$ is greater than or equal to $(k+q-j)$, and the right term of the minus represents the probability that each $d_y$ is greater than $(k+q-j)$.
-In addition, note that the $P^m(x,k+q-j')$ in~\myref{eq:pmxy_M3} is a function that depends on the parameters $d_1$ and $d_2$.

 2) Based on the above analysis, the \textbf{point-wise drift} from $\xi_t$ to $\xi_{t+1}$ can be calculated by \myref{con:drift_t_2_M3_without_d}: where the second inequality is based on considering the most optimistic situation that population $Y$ is the same as $Z$.
 When population $X$ belongs to subspace $\chi_d$, the distance of $X$ is $d$, i.e., $d_X=d$.
-By abbreviating $P(Y \in \chi_{(d+q-j)}\mid X \in \chi_d)$ of~\myref{equ:E(P(Y|X))_M3} as function $F(j)=f(j)-f(j-1)$ with respect to $j$, the following derivation is obtained: Thus, when $X$ belongs $\chi_d$ we have the point-wise drift: where the first equation can be derived from~\myref{equ:E(P(Y|X))_M3} and~\myref{equ:derivation}, the left term of the second inequality can be obtained by considering $\sum_{d_y\geq d-q}P^m(x,y)\leq 1$ for any $x\in X$, and the right term of the second inequality is obtained by considering the minimum $P^m(\cdot,\cdot)$ for any solution in $X$.
+By abbreviating $P(Y \in \chi_{(d+q-j)}\mid X \in \chi_d)$ of~\myref{equ:E(P(Y|X))_M3} as function $F(j)=f(j)-f(j-1)$ with respect to $j$, we can obtain \myref{equ:derivation}: Thus, $\Delta(X \in \chi_d)$ satisfies \myref{con:drift_t_2_M3}: where the first equation can be derived from~\myref{equ:E(P(Y|X))_M3} and~\myref{equ:derivation}, the left term of the second inequality can be obtained by considering $\sum_{d_y\geq d-q}P^m(x,y)\leq 1$ for any $x\in X$, and the right term of the second inequality is obtained by considering the minimum $P^m(\cdot,\cdot)$ for any solution in $X$.
 It can be observed that ~\myref{con:drift_t_2_M3} is related to the distance function $d$.
 Thus, for all of $X$ with the same distance, their point-wise drift values, i.e., $\Delta(X:d_X=d)$, have a general upper bound and can be uniformly denoted as $\Delta(d)$.

-3) Therefore, according to the derivation process of~\myref{con:ave_drift_t_mutation1} in Theorem~\ref{eq:lbEHT_mutation1} and~\myref{con:drift_t_2_M3}, the \textbf{average drift} at the $t$-th generation can be calculated by: 4) As in the previous theorems, the initial population adopts uniform distribution.
+3) Therefore, the \textbf{average drift} at the $t$-th generation can be calculated by \myref{con:ave_drift_t_M3}: 4) Similar to the previous theorems, we assume that the initial population follows uniform distribution.
 Thus, the expectation of $d(\xi_0)$ can be derived from~\myref{equ:Ed0_mutation1}.
-According to the Mutation\#3 transition probability~\myref{eq:pmxy_M3} and average drift~\myref{con:ave_drift_t_M3}, the EHT of the ENAS algorithm can be calculated by:
+According to the \textbf{Mutation\#3} transition probability~\myref{eq:pmxy_M3} and average drift~\myref{con:ave_drift_t_M3}, the EHT satisfies \myref{eq:et_theorem2}:

 \end{IEEEproof}